andresfabreu/training-mobile-fe-module-03/CXPMobileSDK/ms3e1-getting-started/README.md

 ### Exercise 1

-_note: This exercise is 1 of 4 in a series of exercises that follow on from each other and should not be used independently_
+_note: This exercise is 1 of xxx in a series of exercises that follow on from each other and should not be used independently_

 #### Description